maximekuhn/brainfuck/README.md

 - a lexer
 - a parser
 - an interpreter
+- an interactive interpreter you can run from the terminal

 ## Usage as a library
 To use the provided tools in Go code, you can simply add it as a dependecy in your `go.mod` file.